Grappling with Once-Saved-Always-Saved Premise

 though still active among the 12 at the time of Jesus’ prayer in John 17:12,

-Judas has been singled out as already lost and therefore excluded from “those
+Judas was already deemed as lost and therefore excluded from “those

 whom You gave to Me”.
 That Jesus

-foretold this as being in accordance with scripture lends support to the conviction that God foreknew Judas would become “the son of perdition” way before his
+foretold this as being in concurrence with scriptural prophecy lends support to the conviction that God foreknew Judas would become “the son of perdition” way before his

 actual act of betrayal in the Garden of Gethsemane.